civkit/civkit-api/Readme.md

     created_at TIMESTAMPTZ DEFAULT NOW(),
     expires_at TIMESTAMPTZ
 );
+'''
 Running Test Curl Commands

-After setting up the database and tables, you can run test curl commands to interact with your API.
+Once you've set up the database and tables, you can use curl commands to interact with your API for testing purposes.

 Here's an example curl command to create a new order via the API:
+'''
 curl -X POST http://localhost:3000/api/order -H "Content-Type: application/json" -d '{
   "customer_id": 123,
   "order_details": "New Order for Testing",